lrothack/dev-ops/mongodb/README.md

 # MongoDB Server

 The [MongoDB](https://www.mongodb.com) is a NoSQL server.
-The MLFlow server will be started in a dockerized environment through [`docker-compose.yml`](docker-compose.yml).
+The MongoDB server will be started in a dockerized environment through [`docker-compose.yml`](docker-compose.yml).

 Assuming the project name/context of the docker compose file is `mongodb`: